COMBINING BAYER CFA MTF Curves – II

 (1) \begin{equation*} \hat L = 0.25\hat r + 0.5\hat g + 0.25\hat b \end{equation*}

-Therefore with a few simplifying assumptions that have mainly to do with ignoring phase we come up with the answer to the question posed a couple of posts ago: as far as the measurement of linear spatial resolution off a white balanced raw data capture by a Bayer CFA sensor of a neutral slanted edge under a uniform illuminant is concerned, MTF50s obtained from the three separate raw color planes in isolation can be added in the following proportions to produce an accurate MTF50 system grayscale composite result:
+Therefore with a few simplifying assumptions we come up with the answer to the question posed a couple of posts ago: as far as the measurement of linear spatial resolution off a white balanced raw data capture by a Bayer CFA sensor of a neutral slanted edge under a uniform illuminant is concerned, MTFs obtained from the three separate raw color planes in isolation can be added in the following proportions to produce an accurate System MTF for the hardware as a whole:

 (2) \begin{equation*} MTF_L = 0.25 MTF_r + 0.5 MTF_g + 0.25 MTF_b \end{equation*}

-This result is not surprising if looked at from an Information Science perspective: it indeed represents a correct proportion of the spatial information collected in the r,g,g,b raw data.
+This result is not surprising if looked at from an Information Science perspective: it indeed represents a correct proportion of the spatial information collected in the raw data of a Bayer CFA sensor.
 Superposition in the spatial domain would also suggest this result.

-The various coefficient choices in the first three formulas seek to estimate from data in a standard output RGB color space the original full resolution grayscale intensity proportional to Luminance from the scene.
-They attempt to reflect the fact that we perceive red and green as substantially brighter than blue, that phosphors in analog TVs were close to certain primaries and the primaries of modern LCD/LED panels can be close to others, that the response of output devices were nonlinear and required gamma corrections while today’s may not – but they are all compromises and a distant second best to having access to the captured grayscale information Y proportional to Luminance from the scene.
+The various coefficients try to estimate from data in a standard output RGB color space the original full resolution grayscale intensity proportional to Luminance from the scene.
+They attempt to reflect the fact that we perceive red and green as substantially brighter than blue, that phosphors in analog TVs were close to certain primaries and the primaries of modern LCD/LED panels can be close to others, that the response of output devices were nonlinear and required gamma corrections (the first equation above, Y') while today’s may not (the other three linear Y).
+However, their goal is to approximate a grayscale image similar to what one would get from calibrated black and white monitors.

-The fact is, for our purposes1 we do have a signal proportional to the original full resolution luminance information: it is the white balanced, grayscale, baseband image in the otherwise pristinely linear raw data, fully proportional to scene Luminance.
-Our purposes are comparing hardware capabilities.
+Fortunately for our purposes1 we don’t need to determine a setup-dependent equation (3) because we do in fact have a signal proportional to the original full resolution luminance information: it is the white balanced, grayscale, baseband image L in the otherwise pristinely linear raw data, proportional to scene Luminance.

 Of course pixels sitting under the r, g or b Bayer CFA filters will have different characteristics because they are the result of physically different wavelengths and quantities of photons.
 These differences only mean different noise and spatial properties in the three planes.
 We do not care about different noise because within these limits the slanted edge method is relatively insensitive to it; and the different spatial properties are what we wish to measure.

-So the white-balanced, undemosaiced raw data mosaic represents the most accurate grayscale image for our purposes1 .
-It’s the one Y that we want and what all those other formulas above are trying to reengineer back-to-front from output RGB data:
+So the white-balanced, undemosaiced raw data mosaic represents an accurate grayscale image for our purposes1 .
+It can be a proxy for Y, what the top four formulas above are trying to reengineer back-to-front from output RGB data:

 with the raw data under the four CFA color channels as laid out on the sensor.
-In this hueless context we already have Y in the raw data for free, just as Dubois and Alleysson explained[3][4].
-Here is one example of full resolution D610 rggb raw data displayed as-is, after white balancing and nothing else:
+In this achromatic context we already have a version of Y in the raw data for free, just as Dubois and Alleysson explained[3][4].
+Here is one example of full resolution D610 CFA raw data displayed as-is, after white balancing and nothing else:

 3751